Lowering the Cost of Artificial Insemination

 Cost: $152.
 The following month I called to schedule my baseline ultrasound.
 I had my ultrasound on cycle day 3.
 The cyst from the previous month was gone and I was clear to take Femera for cycle day 3 – 7.
 Blood work was also done at this appointment.

-Kudos to my doctor for recommending Costco Pharmacy–his recommendation helped me saved hundred of dollars, which resulted in an affordable IUI cycle.
+Kudos to my doctor for recommending Costco Pharmacy–his recommendation helped me saved hundred of dollars, which resulted in a lower cost of artificial insemination.

 Cost $94.
 We went over my Ovarian Assessment Results from the previous month.
 Spoiler alert: they weren’t good (low ovarian reserve).